-Landowner shall monitor forest product harvests and other management activities to ensure they conform to their objectives.
+Landowner or designated representative shall monitor forest product harvests and other management activities to ensure they conform to their objectives.

 Harvest, utilization, removal and other management activities shall be conducted in compliance with the landowner's objectives and to maintain the potential of the property to produce forest products and other benefits sustainably.